Privacy Rights Clearinghouse

 No. The rule only applies to “customers” of a financial institution.
 You are a “customer” if you have an “ongoing” relationship with the company.
 Supplying personal information alone is not enough to make you a customer.

 For example, you may cash a check or make an ATM withdrawal from a bank where you do not have an account.
 To complete the transaction, you will probably have to supply your account number, your personal identification number (PIN), and possibly even your drivers’ license number or other identifying information.

 It makes no difference whether these transactions are a one-time event or you cash your checks at the same place every week.
-If you do not have an ongoing relationship with the company that cashes your checks – meaning you don’t have an established account – you are what GLB calls a “consumer. ” But you are not a “customer” whose data is covered by the security requirements.
+If you do not have an ongoing relationship with the company that cashes your checks – meaning you don’t have an established account -- you are not a “customer” whose data is covered by the security requirements.

 I am a small business owner.
-Does the security rule apply to my account?
+Does the Safeguards Rule apply to my account?